linux-system-roles/mssql/README.md

 If you define this variable, the role configures MSSQL with the defined TCP port.

-If you do not define this variable when setting up MSSQL, the role sets up MSSQL to listen on the MSSQL default TCP port `1443`.
+If you do not define this variable when installing MSSQL, the role configures MSSQL to listen on the MSSQL default TCP port `1443`.

 If you do not define this variable when configuring running MSSQL, the role does not change the TCP port setting on MSSQL.